Universal Basic Employment

 UBE creates an opportunity for the nearly 50 million Americans living in poverty access to the private sector banking tools (credit cards, mortgages, loans, etc.) because their guaranteed income is realized on a pay stub, tax return, etc. This methods creates the opportunity for individuals to freely navigate their life with full autonomy.

-• $50,000 is the starting point for the pilot’s research question.
-Using the Federal Reserve of Atlanta’s Benefits Cliff Tool we know that at $50,000 a single-head of household with two children under the age of 5 in Cleveland, OH is only using the Health Insurance Market Place Subsidy.
-Considering pilot participants will be receiving health insurance through their employer, they will have an income that surpasses the need of any public assistance program.
+$50,000 is the starting point for the pilot’s research question.
+Using the Federal Reserve of Atlanta’s Benefits Cliff Tool, we know that at $50,000, a single-head of household with two children under the age of 5 in Cleveland, Ohio, is only using the Health Insurance Market Place Subsidy.
+Pilot participants will receive health insurance through their employer, so they will have an income that surpasses the need for any public assistance program.

-If UBE was a single “neighborhood” in Cleveland it would rank third in median income behind the city’s downtown and a historically middle-class white neighborhood situated on the city’s southwest side.
-In a UBE world, individual’s salaries would provide them with the opportunity to co-create and live in vibrant, healthy, and connected spaces.
+If UBE were a single “neighborhood” in Cleveland, it would rank third in median income behind the city’s downtown and a historically middle-class white neighborhood on its southwest side.
+In a UBE world, individuals’ salaries allow them to co-create and live in vibrant, healthy, and connected spaces.

-This pilot will inform if that wage is sufficient.
-Future pilots outside of Cleveland will inform if the guaranteed salary should be $70,000 in New York City or $45,000 in Tulsa, OK
+The pilot will inform if that wage is significant.
+Future pilots outside Cleveland will determine if the guaranteed salary should be, for example, $70,000 in New York City or $45,000 in Tulsa, Okla.

-• A jobs guarantee, an idea that first gained momentum in the 1940’s with President Franklin D. Roosevelt’s Second Bill of Rights and which is now championed in the Green New Deal, is a federal government program that would provide a good job to every person who wants one.
+A jobs guarantee, an idea that first gained momentum in the 1940s with President Franklin D. Roosevelt’s Second Bill of Rights and now championed in the Green New Deal, is a federal government program that would provide a good job to every person who wants one.